Oliver Skipp: Leicester City

 On 19 August 2024, Leicester City announced that they had reached an agreement with Tottenham Hotspur to sign Skipp on a five-year deal for a £20 million transfer fee.
-He made his debut for the club on 24 August 2024 in a 2-1 defeat to Fulham, coming off the bench in the 71st minute.
+He made his debut for the club on 24 August 2024 in a 2–1 defeat to Fulham, coming off the bench in the 71st minute.

+Charlton Athletic (loan)

+On 1 September 2026, Skipp was loaned to Championship side Charlton Athletic on a season-long loan.

 International career

 Skipp has represented England at Under-16, Under-17, Under-18 and Under-21 levels.

 On 30 August 2019, Skipp was included in the England U21 squad for the first time.
 He eventually made his U21 debut on 11 October 2019 as a substitute during a 2–2 draw against Slovenia in Maribor.
 Skipp was a member of the squad that were eliminated at the group stage of the 2021 UEFA European Under-21 Championship.

 On 14 June 2023, Skipp was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He came off the bench as a second-half substitute in the final as England defeated Spain to win the tournament.